SAP-samples/cloud-extension-s4hana-business-process/mission/create-launchpad-app/README.md

 	 <img src="././images/integrate_launchpad_6.png" width="80%">

 13. Add title 'BP Validation'
-14. Assign items on the ri.ght section of your screen.
+14. Assign items on the right section of your screen.
 Search for your app and click on the '+' icon to assign the apps like described in step 10
 15. Click on *Save*
 16. Go Back to the *Site Directory* and click on button to *Create Site*
 17. Enter the site name as 'BP Validation' and click on *Create*